Seminars and Workshops

 In contrast to your program-level, college seminars and workshops focus broadly on your career and professional development as a graduate student or postdoctoral scholar, helping you prepare for careers in or out of academia, as well as apply for grants.
 Topics may include:

-- Panel Discussions with PhDs in a variety of careers
+- panel discussions with Ph.D.s employed in a variety of careers;

-Seminars are often held on Tuesdays (the 3rd Tuesday of each month) from noon-1:00pm in NHB 1.720, with video-link to graduate students and postdocs at the Marine Science Institute.
+CNS Professional Development events are advertised via email on the CNS graduate student email@example.com and postdoc firstname.lastname@example.org mailing lists, including in the newsletter sent every Wednesday afternoon.
+Seminars are often held on Tuesdays (the third Tuesday of each month) from noon-1:00pm in NHB 1.720, with video-link to graduate students and postdocs at the Marine Science Institute.

-The Career Development Specialist for CNS graduate students is Dr. Po-Tsan Ku.
-Po-Tsan has a PhD in cell and developmental biology, and also holds an MBA from the McCombs School of Business.
-He first came to Austin for his postdoctoral work, and started his corporate career at Ambion, Inc. He has 13 years of experience in the biotechnology industry, and has held senior management positions in multiple companies.
+The career development specialist for CNS graduate students and postdocs is Dr. Po-Tsan Ku.
+Po-Tsan has a Ph.D. in cell and developmental biology and an M.B.A. from the McCombs School of Business.
+He first came to Austin for his postdoctoral work, and started his corporate career at Ambion, Inc. He has 13 years of experience in the biotechnology industry and has held senior management positions in multiple companies.

-Po-Tsan is available for individual consultations with grad students and postdocs in all CNS disciplines.
-He can provide the following services:
+Po-Tsan is available for individual consultations with grad students and postdocs in all CNS disciplines on topics such as: